rovertronic/Mario-Builder-64/README.md

 - Rounded corners by Frame, merged by Cheezepin
 - Widescreen (16:9) support toggleable by pressing `L` in the pause menu. *
 - Removed course-specific camera processing *
-- Increased maximum pole lenght (The game will read bparam1 and bparam2 together as a single value, so you can have a Snake Eater pole) *
+- Increased maximum pole lenght (The game will read bparam1 and bparam2 together as a single value, so you can have a very long pole) *
 - bparam4 fix (the game no longer uses bparam4 to check if an object is mario and therefore you can safely use it)
+- Instant warp offset fix (makes the instant warp offset work even when warping to a different area) *
 - Global star IDs (disabled by default, toggleable in config.h).
 This allows you to create an open world (MVC-style) hack.
 - Included `actors/group0.c` in `behavior_data.c`
 - 16 bit model IDs by someone2639.
 This means you can have up to 65536 models (lol)